AC-DC: Amplification Curve Diagnostics for Covid-19 Group Testing: Basics of GT

-Nevertheless, there seem to be multiple advantages of CS methods for Covid-19 testing: One should be able, in principle, to recover not only the infected individuals but their viral loads as well.
+Nevertheless, there seem to be multiple advantages of CS methods for Covid-19 testing: One should be able, in principle, to recover not only the infected individuals but their viral loads as well (it still remains to be seen as such approaches are feasible as reported experiments use controlled concentrations of viral loads~\cite{ghosh2020compressed}).
 In particular, integer and nonnegative CS testing, along with quantized CS approaches can impose model restrictions on such testing schemes~\cite{dai2009comparative,DM09IntegerCS} to render them more suitable for the problem at hand.

-The only other work that explores quantitative testing for Covid-19 is reported in~\cite{heidarzadeh2020two}.
-There, the same problem setup as in~\cite{ghosh2020compressed} is used to postulate an additive viral load model which does not refer further to the $C_t$ values.
-The new contribution is a proposal for a two-stage testing scheme that bears a small resemblance to our methods in so far that we also propose two-stage adaptive pooling schemes.
-However, the techniques used are different since~\cite{heidarzadeh2020two} employs a combination of maximum likelihood and maximum-\textit{a-posteriori} estimators to determine the infected individuals in the second stage, while we employ zero-error GT and SQGT techniques to find \textit{all} infected individuals.
-Additionally, while~\cite{heidarzadeh2020two} reports the number of tests and conditional false positive and conditional false negative rates for the simulation experiments, we supplement our new schemes with theoretical analysis and performance guarantees.

-\subsection{Graph-Constrained GT}
+\subsection{Graph-constrained GT}

 Let $\mathcal{G} = \{ V,E \}$ be a graph with vertex set $V$, $|V| =n$, and edge set $E$, representing a connected network of $n$ people out of whom $d$ are infected.
 In graph-constrained GT, vertices participating in the same test are restricted to form a path in the graph~\cite{cheraghchi2012graph}.
 This model is relevant as it can be adapted to require that only individuals that did not have contacts with each other are tested together (one only has to apply the problem to the dual of the contact graph used in Covid-19 testing).
 This allows us to identify individuals that fell ill in an ``independent'' fashion rather than through contact with each other.
 If $T(n)$ denotes the mixing time of the random walk on the graph, and $c=\frac{\Delta_{max}}{\Delta_{min}}$ is used to denote the ratio between the maximum degree and the minimum degree of the graph, then no more than $\cO( c^4 \cdot d^2 \cdot T^2(n) \log (n/d) )$ tests are required to find the set of infected vertices.
 For example, a complete graph ($T(n) =1, c=1$) requires no more than $\cO (d^2 \cdot \log(n/d))$ tests since it corresponds to the classical GT regime.
 Unfortunately, graph-constrained GT requires a significantly higher number of tests than classical GT methods as the tests are inherently restricted.
 As a result, despite the fact that this scheme is a natural choice for problems such as network tomography where these constraints need to be satisfied, it is not a proper choice for Covid-19 testing.
 Another ``community-constrained'' (although without an underlying interaction graph) was recently proposed in~\cite{nikolopoulos2020community} and is discussed in the next subsection.